salmonkarp/tp/docs/UserGuide.md

 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com u/@betsy p/1234567 tg/TG01 t/Good Student`

 Expected output:
-* `New person added:...` with the details of the person added.
+* `New student added:...` with the details of the student added.

 Warnings:
-* If a person with the same name already exists in the address book, an error message will be displayed, and the person will not be added. e.g. `This person already exists in the address book`
+* If a student with the same name already exists in the address book, an error message will be displayed, and the student will not be added. e.g. `This student already exists in the address book`
-* If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the person will not be added. e.g. `Invalid command format!...` and details of the error.
+* If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the student will not be added. e.g. `Invalid command format!...` and details of the error.

 ### Listing all persons : `list`